Cleveland Area Rattled By 4.0 Magnitude Earthquake

 Did you feel that rumble this morning Cleveland?
 Well if you missed it, we caught this morning's earthquake on multiple #OHGO cameras.
 Check it out! #Clevelandreallyrocks pic.twitter.com/UjV60VlvpP— Ohio Dept of Transportation (@ODOT_Statewide) June 10, 2019

 As of Tuesday afternoon, more than 8,900 residents said they felt tremors, most of which were detected in the Cleveland area.
-John Bellini, a geophysicist with USGS, told NPR the excess number of responses received may be linked to the time of day and the fact that the area is highly populated.
+John Bellini, a geophysicist with USGS, told NPR the large number of responses received may be linked to the time of day and the fact that the area is highly populated.

 "Everybody was awake and out and about so there's more people who were around to feel it," Bellini said.
 "In addition, in the Eastern U.S., the vibrations from an earthquake travel a farther distance than they do in, say, California, which has a lot of faults that can absorb some of that energy."

-The northeastern Ohio seismic zone has had "moderately frequent earthquakes" since 1823, with the largest registering at a 4.8 magnitude, according to the USGS.
+The northeastern Ohio seismic zone has had "moderately frequent earthquakes" since 1823, with the largest registering at magnitude 4.8, according to the USGS.